mongodb/vault-plugin-secrets-mongodbatlas/website/source/docs/secrets/atlasmongodb/index.html.md

     project_id=5cf5a45a9ccf6400e60981b6 \
     programmatic_key_roles=GROUP_DATA_ACCESS_READ_ONLY
 ```
   ~> **Notice:**  The above examples creates two roles in Vault for Programmatic API keys.
-The first one is created at the [Organization](https://docs.mongodbatlas.mongodb.com/configure-api-access/) level with a role of ORG_MEMBER.
-The second example creates a Programmatic API key for the specified Project and grants access only GROUP_DATA_ACCESS_READ_ONLY.
+The former is created at the [Organization](https://docs.mongodbatlas.mongodb.com/configure-api-access/) level with a role of ORG_MEMBER.
+The later creates an API key for the specified Project and grants access only GROUP_DATA_ACCESS_READ_ONLY.

 You can attach one or more whitelist entries for the specific API Key as a follow:
 ```bash